rust-lang/rust/doc/tutorial.md

 ~~~

 Dereferenced mutable pointers may appear on the left hand side of
-assignments, in which case the value they point to is modified.
+assignments.
+Such an assignment modifies the value that the pointer
+points to.

 ~~~
 let managed = @mut 10;